-The therapeutic world is full of myriad approaches to understanding and working with the human condition.
-The following descriptions may help you understand some of the more popular therapeutic techniques/approaches our therapists employ.
+The therapy world is filled with myriad approaches to understanding and working with the human condition.
+The following descriptions may help you understand some of the more popular techniques and approaches our therapists employ.

 ACCEPTANCE AND COMMITMENT THERAPY (ACT)